 Added by Ryan O'Rourke on May 26, 2014 at 3:00am — No Comments

 Over 250 men have been awarded the Medal of Honor who list as their place of birth “Ireland”.
-Though uniforms, weapons and enemies have changed, their love and devotion to their adopted country that motivated them to…Continue
+Though uniforms, weapons and enemies have changed, their love and devotion to their adopted country that motivated…Continue

 I ventured back to my old neighborhood in Sunnyside, Queens to take in the annual “Parade for All” which I haven’t attended in recent years.
 I remember the parade when it first started roughly fifteen years ago and back…Continue